audunhalland/unimock/README.md

 * Traits with associated types and constants, using `#[unimock(type T = Foo; const FOO: T = value;)]` syntax.
 * Methods with any self receiver (`self`, `&self`, `&mut self` or arbitrary (e.g. `self: Rc<Self>`)).
 * Methods that take reference inputs.
-* Methods returning references to self.
+* Methods returning values borrowed from self.
 * Methods returning references to arguments.
 * Methods returning `Option<&T>`, `Result<&T, E>` or `Vec<&T>` for any `T` that is borrowed from `self`.
 * Methods returning any tuple combination of self-borrowed or owned elements up to 4 elements.
-* Methods returning data borrowed from non-self arguments (these have to be converted to static reference, e.g. via [`Box::leak`](Box::leak)).
 * Methods returning a type containing lifetime parameters.
 For a mocked return they will have to be `'static`.
 * Generic methods using either explicit generic params or argument-position `impl Trait`.
 * Methods that are `async` or return `impl Future`.